 We’ll also talk about what content to publish on which platforms and the tools you need to measure the success of your efforts.
 But first, let’s take a sneak peak at the objectives of this social media marketing guide.

 As a manager or small business owner, you are busy, hiring staff, helping customers, and generally doing whatever it takes to run your organisation, and while you know social media’s importance, your time just can’t be stretched any further.
 How can you possibly add another item to your to-do list.

 But this vibrant connection economy, if you want to keep your small business growing, you can’t afford not to be on social media, because it’s one of the best options available of connecting and building relationships with your customers and prospects.
-This Social Media Marketing for Small Business will guide you on how to use social media effectively and with limited resources to market and grow your small business.
+This Simple Guide To Social Media Marketing will teach you how to use social media effectively and with limited resources to market and grow your small business.

 This guide will teach you how:

 So buckle up you social seat belts, it’s time to take a fresh look at what social media marketing can do for your small business.
 But first, let’s check: does your small business need social media?